WilliamDanielQuinones/EVA_Microservice/README.md

 If you have these services ready, setting up the microservice should take 30 seconds.

 The first step should be to make sure you generate the build .zip for the lambda by running the build script.
 If you choose not to use Terraform, you can use this .zip file to import it to AWS manually or using the CLI.

-#### TLDR Initial set up

-If you are already familiar with the Terraform workflow, you can skip the Terraform section and just follow this checklist in order:
-- Run build script (build/windows/build.sh)
-- Navigate to `terraform` folder
-- Create `terraform.tfvars` from `terraform.tfvars.example` and set credentials and Tesla client info
-- Run `terraform init`
-- Run `terraform plan` (optional)
-- Run `terraform apply`
-- Run `terraform output` to get the microservice api url and the api key

 #### Terraform